 The ECS plays a key role in shaping how we feel and how we experience life every day.
-It does this by balancing our endocannabinoid levels, which in turn helps regulates some of our physiological processes, including those that control how we deal with pain and stress, our mood and energy levels and our sleep cycle.
-When our ECS becomes unbalanced it can lead to illness, depression and other issues.
+It does this by balancing our endocannabinoid levels, which in turn helps regulates some of our physiological processes, including those that control how we deal with different areas of our daily life.

 CBD and ECS – perfect partners

-The CB1 receptors are found mainly in the brain and spinal cord and take care of how we respond to pain, stress and anxiety, as well as our memory.
-The CB2 receptors are found pretty much everywhere and are associated with our immune system and functions like reducing inflammation.
+The CB1 receptors are found mainly in the brain and spinal cord.
+The CB2 receptors are found pretty much everywhere.

 CBD has been proven to interact naturally with these receptors, giving our ECS a helping hand to achieve balance by increasing our endocannabinoid levels when needed and also by stopping them become over-active.